 In 2003 my experience with sleep and mood problems inspired an experiment.
 The research had to do with degree of depression and circadian phase shift hypothesis.
 It was published in the Proc Natl Acad Sci U S A. 2006 May 9;103(19):7414-9.
 Epub 2006 Apr 28.
 It was also mentioned in the textbook “Manic Depressive Illness” on page 687.

 Additionally, in 2003 I had a premonition that the vagus nerve might play an important role in the brain gut axis.
 This idea was due to a number of reasons: Ayurveda has long believed that there is a connection, an anatomy course revealed that information traveled in both directions via the vagus nerve, and thirdly my experience with diet.
 Ayurveda more specifically mentioned that toxins in the gut could affect the nervous system.
 The vagus nerve seemed like one way toxins in the gut could be affecting the brain.
 This of course has been confirmed to a degree recently via the microbiome however not “toxins”.

 More recently my interest has been in the concept of a mood spectrum(I also predicted this ~1994 and my psychiatrist protested) and also psychotic depression since this is what I have experienced.
 Dr. Phelps is one such bipolar expert who believes in the idea of a mood spectrum with Bipolar I at one end and Unipolar depression at the other.

 The information in this blog is not meant as a substitute for medical advice.
-If you feel this website has been informative/helpful in your research, please consider donating on this site.
+If you feel this website has been informative/helpful in your research, please consider purchasing some items on Amazon through the link on this site.